Wilkes-Barre Workers Compensation Lawyer

-The Wilkes-Barre workers compensation lawyers at Munley Law have protected the rights of injured workers throughout Wilkes-Barre for almost 65 years.
+The Wilkes-Barre lawyers at Munley Law have protected the rights of injured workers throughout Wilkes-Barre for almost 65 years.
 Our attorneys have been recognized by some of the most prestigious legal organizations for their work in workers’ compensation, including Best Lawyers in America, LawDragon, SuperLawyers, and Best Law Firms.
-We hold board certifications and have the knowledge and resources to fight the insurance company.
+We hold board certifications and have the knowledge and resources to fight the company.
 We do not collect a fee until you receive the compensation you deserve.

 Don’t wait too long after a workplace accident to contact an experienced work injury attorney in Wilkes-Barre.
 Contact us today to schedule a free case evaluation.